embellishing/embellish/README.md

 ### Step 2: Create reusable conditions

 A reusable condition assigns an alphanumeric alias (i.e. a valid prop name) to each hook.
-You can also define a complex condition using logical operators.
+You can also define complex conditions using logical operators.

 ```typescript
 const conditions = createConditions(hooks, {